sendwithus/jobs/senior-frontend-engineer.md

 We have offices in Victoria BC and San Francisco CA and we're looking for exceptional individuals to join us.

-__What we do?__

-Sendwithus is a powerful, easy to use dashboard and API that work together to help large companies design, test, and optimize their transactional and automated emails.
-Use our editor to make changes to your templates on the fly, set up A/B tests, and see advanced downstream analytics - all without changing your code or involving a developer.

 __What do we offer?__